 Use methotrexate as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with methotrexate.
 Talk to your pharmacist if you have questions about this information.

 - Methotrexate is usually given as an injection at your doctor's office, hospital, or clinic.
 If you will be using methotrexate at home, a health care provider will teach you how to use it.
 Be sure you understand how to use methotrexate.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle or a vein.

 - Inject methotrexate only 1 time each week in the stomach or thigh.
 Do not inject methotrexate within 2 inches of the belly button.
 Do not inject it in the arms or any other areas of the body.

 - Do not inject methotrexate into an area that is tender, bruised, red, scaly, hard, or scarred, or has stretch marks.

 - If you are not sure if methotrexate was injected, or if you have a hard time giving the injection, do not inject another dose.
 Contact your doctor right away.

-- Methotrexate is yellow in color.
-Do not use methotrexate if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.
+- Some products should be yellow in color.
+Other products should be yellow to brown in color.
+If you are not sure which color your product should be, talk with your doctor or pharmacist.
+Do not use methotrexate if it contains particles, is cloudy or discolored, or if the container is cracked or damaged.